Clifton, Sr. M. Joan of Arc

 Died: 01.06.2008 Aged: 87 years

-Anne Bridget Joan Clifton was born in Naas, Co Kildare and brought up in Killester, Dublin, where she attended the Holy Faith Convent.
+Anne Bridget Joan Clifton was born in Naas, Co Kildare and was brought up in Killester, Dublin, where she attended the Holy Faith Convent.
 She later attended Marino and Dun Laoghaire Technical Schools.
-She had one brother and two sisters (one of whom emigrated to Australia).
+She had one brother and two sisters, one of whom emigrated to Australia.

-Long before she entered MMM at the age of 31 and took the name of Sr. Joan of Arc, the young Anne had become familiar with ill health, hospitals, and using time profitably; she suffered from TB of the bone and had spent several years in Cappagh Hospital.
-This left her with a permanent disability in her knee - but did not limit her in any way, as she lived to her full potential and had many talents which she cultivated and made good use of.
+Long before she entered MMM at the age of 31, the young Anne had become familiar with ill health and hospitals.
+She a disability affecting her knee but this did not limit her in any way.
+She lived to her full potential and had many talents that she cultivated and of which she made good use.

-In her 'spare time', Sr. Joan helped fund the Mission Work by knitting, crocheting and sewing various items and making candles for the sale of work.
+In her spare time, Sr. Joan helped fund the mission work by knitting, crocheting and sewing various items and making candles for the sale of work.
 She loved all things theatrical and directed, produced and stage-managed many productions with young Sisters and student nurses.
-But, perhaps, her greatest love was for the Liturgy.
-She had a very fine singing voice and participated fully in the choir practices - helping to keep the less gifted on the right note!
-Joan also spent much time updating and preparing new Hymn Books for the Beechgrove Community.
-She informed herself by reading all the best spiritual books as soon as they were published and she 'relaxed' by doing crosswords!
+Perhaps her greatest love was for the liturgy.
+She had a very fine singing voice and participated fully in the choir practices, helping to keep the less gifted on the right note!
+Joan also spent much time updating and preparing new hymn books for the Beechgrove community.
+She informed herself by reading all the best spiritual books as soon as they were published and she relaxed by doing crosswords!
 Everything she did was grounded in a deep prayer life and a great love of MMM.

-She experienced a considerable amount of pain in her later years, but she was undemanding and continued to be as helpful as she could with as little complaint as possible, although being a truthful and factual person, if asked if she was feeling well and she wasn't she would say so in her uncomplicated way.
+She experienced a considerable amount of pain in her later years, but she was undemanding and continued to be as helpful as she could with as little complaint as possible.

-Sr. Joan quietly and peacefully went to her Father in Heaven on Sunday the 1st June 2008 surrounded by her nieces and nephews and members of her MMM Family.
+Sr. Joan quietly and peacefully went to her Father in heaven on 1 June 2008, surrounded by her nieces and nephews and members of her MMM family.